 |[View along the ridge from Stob Dubh to Stob Coire Raineach]|

 Buachaille Etive Beag (Little shepherd of Etive) is the shy and retiring little brother of famous Buachaille Etive Mòr.
-Taking the form of a long ridge stretching back from the A82 in Glencoe, it doesn't look particularly impressive from the roadside start.
+Taking the form of a long ridge stretching back from the Pass of Glencoe, it doesn't look particularly impressive from the roadside start.
 But climbing up onto the ridge reveals a wonderful traverse between two separate Munros.
 Decent paths throughout probably make these the two easiest 3,000-foot summits to reach in the region, though with the usual precautions necessary in wild or winter conditions.
 Stob Dubh (at the south end of the ridge) is the main highlight, by virtue of its superb views directly down Glen Etive to the loch of the same name.